gohgabriel/lookbook/README.md

 ### Output

+The function prints the MSE summary statistics and the performance metric, indicating the percentage of iterations that result in significant findings for the indicated predictors/interactions.
+It also provides the range of regression coefficients across all resampling subsets, which may be a useful metric to gauge the relative robustness of a particular finding.

 The ten_shadows function returns a list.
 Each element of the list (named "shadow_1", "shadow_2", etc.) corresponds to an iteration where the variables were significant and includes:

 ```